JanusMilan/loging-scripts/programs_for_frontend_errors/ReadMe.txt

 How to do the tests
---> the test input and test output files are in the subdirectory "test_files" --> each pogarmm has its own directory in the "test_files" which contains the concrete test files und test instructions
+--> the test input and test output files are in the subdirectory "test_files" --> each pogaram has its own directory in the "test_files" which contains the concrete test files und test instructions